ExplorViz-Archive/EaaS-server/README.md

 During the build, a supported NodeJS version is also downloaded and used to build the frontend.
 You can prevent that and use a locally installed version of NodeJS and npm by adding the parameter `-P system-node`.
 (Use **NodeJS v12.15** or newer)

 To create a production build, add `-P production`.
 The runnable jar file is created as `target/explorviz-as-a-service-<version>.jar` and can be run using `java -Dvaadin.productionMode -jar <path-to-jar>`.
+Be aware that you need to have a docker daemon running and the user you are running the jar as must have access to `/var/run/docker.sock`, and you also need to have `docker-compose` in your `PATH`, or else the server won't be able to start.

 (Note: If you need to specify multiple profiles with `-P`, separate them with a comma like this: `-P system-node,production`.)

 ### Development

-During development, you might want to do incremental builds instead of clean builds every time; in this case specify the `package` goal: `./mvnw package` (this overrides the default goal of `clean verify`).
+During development, you might want to do incremental builds instead of clean builds every time; in this case specify the `verify` goal: `./mvnw verify` (this overrides the default goal of `clean verify`).

 You can also run the server directly without packaging by running `./mvnw spring-boot:run`. *Spring Boot DevTools* is included to support LiveReload so changes will apply automatically while the server is running.
 Please check the documentation of your IDE on how to make use of this.